HandBrake/HandBrake-docs/source/docs/en/latest/advanced/point-to-point.markdown

 ![Point to Point controls](../../images/windows/point-to-point-1.0.0.png "Point to Point controls")

-For a given title, you can choose to encode only part of it unstead of the whole thing.
+For a given title, you can choose to encode only part of it instead of the whole thing.

 There are three options: